-Yesterday the African Union added their backing to Nigerian finance minister Ngozi Okonjo-Iweala’s run at becoming World Bank President.
-She announced her candidacy on Friday, just hours before Obama told everyone he’d picked South Korean-born rapper Jim Kim (now backed by Paul Kagame).
-But how do Nigerians look at this?
-Some are puzzled by the government’s silence, and local media reports that Ali Mazrui wrote to President Jonathan urging him to offer louder and stronger support to Okonjo-Iweala’s campaign.
+On Monday, March 26 (yesterday), the African Union added its backing to the candidacy of Nigeria’s finance minister Ngozi Okonjo-Iweala for World Bank President.
+Okonjo-Iweala announced her candidacy on Friday, just hours before US President Barack Obama told everyone he’d picked South Korean-born rapper (well, economist) Jim Kim (now backed by Rwanda’s President Paul Kagame).
+But how do Nigerians perceive Okonjo-Iweala’s candidacy?
+Some Nigerians are puzzled by the government’s silence, and local media reports that the elderly Kenyan academic, Ali Mazrui, had written to President Goodluck Jonathan urging him to offer louder and stronger support to Okonjo-Iweala’s campaign.